 The cost of visiting the Ngamba Island Chimpanzee Sanctuary

-A half day tour with a speed boat costs about $115 per individual.
-The same tour with a slower motorized boat costs $ 80 per person.
+A half day tour with a speed boat costs about $188 per individual.
+Single Travelers may pay up to $365.
+The same tour with a slower motorized boat costs $94 per person when in a large group.
 Children below 5 years do not pay anything while teenagers pay half the price.
 Ugandan citizens, tour companies and school on an education are given discounts.
 If you are interested in the Caregiver for a day experience, you will need to pay $200.
 This experience is only available for those who are spending a night or two in the island.

 Main activities in Ngamba Island Chimpanzee Sanctuary